Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

-Details of posterior parameter estimation for the CMR procedure with this group variable selection prior are contained in Algorithm 2 in Appendix C of the Supplementary Material.
-We run the proposed Gibbs sampler for 20,000 iterations, removing the first 10,000 iterations as a burn-in period.
+Details of posterior parameter estimation for the FACE procedure with this group regression \red{shrinkage} prior are contained in Algorithm 2 in Appendix D of the Supplementary Material. \red{In all implementations of the FACE model in the TESIE application, we set $r=p$, $(a_\theta,b_\theta) = (1/2,1/2)$, $\theta_\infty = 0.05$, and $\alpha = \lfloor p/3 \rfloor$.} We run the proposed Gibbs sampler for 20,000 iterations, removing the first 10,000 iterations as a burn-in period and retaining every 10th iteration as a thinning mechanism.
 In one implementation of the sampler using the R statistical programming language, 20,000 iterations were completed in 19.5 minutes on a personal machine with an Apple silicone processor and 8 GB of RAM.
-Convergence of the Markov chain was checked with standard posterior checks.
+Convergence of the Markov chain was checked by \red{analyzing trace plots, autocorrelation, and effective sample size.
+Details are provided in Appendix E.}

 The Bayes estimate under Stein's loss of the population covariance matrix is computed from the sampled Markov chain.
 For ease of visualization, the corresponding correlation matrix is plotted in the left panel of Figure \ref{fig:CMR_TESIE}.
-Uncertainty quantification of the CMR covariance matrix is examined in the right panel of Figure \ref{fig:CMR_TESIE} where inclusion of zero in a 95\% Bayesian credible interval based on CMR posterior analysis is represented by a blue block.
+Uncertainty quantification of the FACE covariance matrix is examined in the right panel of Figure \ref{fig:CMR_TESIE} where inclusion of zero in a 95\% Bayesian credible interval based on FACE posterior analysis is represented by a blue block. \red{Additionally, a comparison of the effective number of active factors is presented in Appendix F.}